pywirrarika/naki/README.md

 - Sylak-Glassman, J., Kirov, C., & Yarowsky, D. (2016).
 [Remote Elicitation of Inflectional Paradigms to Seed Morphological Analysis in Low-Resource Languages](http://www.lrec-conf.org/proceedings/lrec2016/pdf/1031_Paper.pdf).
 In LREC.
 (Also includes some experiments with Nahuatl)

 - Snoek, C., Thunder, D., Loo, K., Arppe, A., Lachler, J., Moshagen, S., & Trosterud, T. (2014, June).
 [Modeling the noun morphology of Plains Cree](http://www.anthology.aclweb.org/W/W14/W14-2205.pdf).
 In Proceedings of the 2014 Workshop on the Use of Computational Methods in the Study of Endangered Languages (pp. 34-42). (_Cree_)

+- Dunham, J., Cook, G., & Horner, J. (2014).
+[LingSync & the Online Linguistic Database: New models for the collection and management of data for language communities, linguists and language learners](http://www.aclweb.org/anthology/W14-2204).
+In Proceedings of the 2014 Workshop on the Use of Computational Methods in the Study of Endangered Languages (pp. 24-33).

+- Assini, A. A. (2013).
+[Natural language processing and the Mohawk language: creating a finite state morphological parser of Mohawk formal nouns](https://ulir.ul.ie/bitstream/handle/10344/3574/assini_2013_natural.pdf?sequence=5).
+University of Limerik.

 - Vilca, C., David, H., Mariñó, C., Cagniy, F., & Mamani Calderon, E. F. (2013).
 [Analizador morfológico de la lengua quechua basado en software libre helsinkifinite-statetransducer (hfst)](http://app.tecsup.edu.pe/file/sga/documentos/revistaIi/Ii_1/6.pdf).